 |Woodworking Home Page||See our furniture||Getting Started||Plesums Home Page|

 I was recently asked to repair some cane chair seats.
 One was totally destroyed, so I agreed to try, and used it to learn the process.

 There are two distinct ways that chairs are caned.
 A chair seat with holes around the frame has a hand-woven rattan seat.
 I have not learned that process.
-A groove in the seat frame uses a pre-woven rattan, sometimes called pressed cane, that is wedged into the groove, glued, and sealed with a cane strip.
+A groove in the seat frame uses a pre-woven rattan, sometimes called pressed cane, that is wedged into the groove, glued, and sealed with a cane strip called a spline.
 This is the process that I learned, and therefore the service I offer.

 The first step is to remove the old cane spline and rattan webbing.
 Hopefully a water soluble glue was used initially, so after the cane spline is removed, the water can be left in the groove for up to several hours to soften the glue.
 You are welcome to clean the groove before bringing me the chairs, but be careful not to change the size of the groove, especially anything that would make it uneven.
 I charge $1 per inch for straight grooves, and $1.50 per inch for curved.
 For a typical 16x16 inch seat, the cost for this step is $64.